-One study showed that 76% of reviews that made references to the employee being “too aggressive” were made on women’s performance reviews and only 24% were included in men’s.
+One study showed that 76% of reviews that made references to the employee being “too aggressive” were made in women’s performance reviews and only 24% were included in men’s.

 The average at which white men tend to agree that their workplace is fair is around 20 percentage points higher than the average for women and people of color.

 Research done by NewsGuild found that at The New York Times, employees of color consistently earn lower performance review scores than white employees.
-Being Hispanic reduced the odds of getting a high score by 60% while being Black reduced employees’ chances by 50 percent.
+Being Hispanic reduced the odds of getting a high score by 60% while being Black reduced employees’ chances by 50%.

 We are all prone to biases, but it’s impossible to get rid of bias if you are not aware of it.
 Here are a few types of bias to be aware of:

 - Tightrope bias is a type of gender bias that affects women, who often feel pressure to find a balance at work to avoid being seen as “too masculine” or “too feminine.”

 - Prove it again bias happens when minority groups have to constantly prove their skills.
 These groups tend to be judged on their mistakes, while their white male counterparts tend to be judged on their potential.